SAP Service Cloud V2 Migration Guide: From C4C to V2 in 6–10 Months

 Migrate historical case data, accounts, contacts, and activity logs using SAP’s migration tools.
 Define mapping rules for the new data model, run multiple test migrations with production-scale volumes, and set a clear cutover window.

-Critical detail: the AI classification model needs real case data to train on.
+One detail people overlook: the AI classification model needs real case data to train on.
 Import historical cases early so the model has time to learn before go-live.
+Leaving this to the last minute means you launch without AI, which rather defeats the purpose of migrating in the first place.

 Step 5: Training and go-live (2–4 weeks)

-The UI change alone requires structured training.
-But the workflow differences go deeper: routing, SLA visibility, knowledge base access, and AI-assisted features all work differently.
+The UI change alone demands proper training.
+But the workflow differences go deeper: routing, SLA visibility, knowledge base access, AI-assisted features all work differently from what your agents know.

 What Are the Most Common Migration Pitfalls?

 Undocumented C4C customisations.
-The biggest delays come from custom workflow rules, calculated fields, and integration mappings that nobody documented.
-Spend the assessment phase documenting everything — it saves weeks later.
+Custom workflow rules, calculated fields, integration mappings that nobody wrote down.
+These cause the biggest delays.
+Spend the assessment phase documenting everything.
+It saves weeks later.
+And I mean everything.
+That dodgy workflow rule your predecessor set up in 2019?
+Document it.

-Treating V2 as a lift-and-shift.
-Organisations that attempt to replicate their C4C setup exactly in V2 miss the opportunity to simplify.
-Some C4C workarounds aren’t needed in V2 because the platform handles them natively (e.g., case hierarchies, skills-based routing).
+Treating V2 as lift-and-shift.
+Companies that try to replicate their C4C setup exactly in V2 miss the chance to simplify.
+Some C4C workarounds aren’t needed anymore because V2 handles them natively.
+Case hierarchies, skills-based routing, and so on.
+Why bring the mess with you?

 Underestimating integration rework.
 Every C4C API endpoint changes in V2.
-If you have 10 integrations, plan for 10 integration rebuilds.
+Ten integrations?
+Plan for ten rebuilds.
 They always take longer than estimated.
+Always.

 Skipping change management.
-The new UI alone requires dedicated training.
+The new UI needs dedicated training.
 But workflows, routing, SLA visibility, and AI features all change too.
-Agents who aren’t trained revert to manual workarounds.
+Agents who aren’t trained fall back to manual workarounds within a week.
+I’ve seen it.

 Ignoring AI data prerequisites.
-The classification model needs historical case data to train on.
-If you import that data late, you launch without AI — defeating a core reason for migrating.
+The classification model needs historical case data to learn from.
+Import that data late and you launch without AI.
+Which rather defeats a core reason for migrating in the first place.

 Why Migrate Now Rather Than Later?

 SAP has stopped major feature development on C4C.
 Mainstream maintenance has a fixed end date.
-Every quarter on C4C means:
+Every quarter you stay on C4C means missing V2’s AI capabilities (classification, sentiment, Joule Agents), falling further behind on the extensibility model (BTP vs retired PDI), and accumulating more technical debt that makes the eventual migration harder.

-Meanwhile, SAP Business AI reached 34,000 customers, and about 60% of cloud customers actively use AI features (SAP News Center, 2025).
-The gap between C4C capabilities and V2 capabilities widens every quarter.
+SAP Business AI reached 34,000 customers, and about 60% of cloud customers actively use AI features (SAP News Center, 2025).
+The gap between C4C and V2 widens every quarter.

 That said, rushing is worse than waiting.
-A clear strategy, thorough assessment, and realistic timeline turn the migration from a risk into an improvement.
+I reckon a clear strategy, a thorough assessment, and a realistic timeline are what turn the migration from a risk into a genuine improvement.
 For broader migration strategy considerations, see our C4C to V2 migration strategy guide.

 FAQ